cake-tech/cake_wallet/docs/INTEGRATION_TESTS.md

 ## Flakiness playbook

-- A timeout in `pumpUntilFound` throws with the finder description and takes a best effort screenshot.
-Check the uploaded `integration-test-logs` artifact in CI.
+- A timeout in `pumpUntilFound` throws with the finder description.
+Diagnose through the `integration-test-logs` artifact in CI, it holds the run log and a final logcat dump.
+  Screenshots do not work on Android without surface conversion, do not rely on them.
 - The app's own error handling ignores missing `.svg.vec` assets by design, the harness filters those too.
 Any other FlutterError fails the test, that is intentional.
 - Monero and wownero load native libraries on first open, give their steps generous